paultopia/math4ls/probability.md

 Conceptually, that equation represents the additional information you get about whether I'm likely to be a football player, as a result of learning that I have a concussion.
 If you're a Bayesian, we'd say that you now have .17 subjective probability in my being a football player, as opposed to merely .01 before (your "posterior probability" as opposed to your "prior probability"); if you're a frequentist you'd say that you expect about 17% of the people you meet who have concussions to be football players, as opposed to 1% of people in the general population.^[Note: I made these numbers up, of course.
 But really, football is awful.]

-# A Collection of Stupid Mistakes
+# A Collection of Mistakes

 There are a bunch of really classic errors that people make with probability.
 Don't make them.